The Minus Man (1999)

 Doug: College my ass.
 Our little Karen's not at college.
 Or if she is, it's news to me.
 I don't know where she is.
 Anyway...
 You're the daughter now, huh?
 Vann the Man.
 Fuck her.
 And the mother she rode in on.

-[Vann takes Ferrin on a drive over the weekend]
+[Vann and Ferrin go on a drive together]

 Ferrin: Are you in a good mood?